bjornlustic/agenticmusic/README.md

 # Agentic Music

 This script allows you to replace the default sounds in applications like Cursor, Windsurf, and Visual Studio Code with your own custom sounds.
 It works by creating symbolic links from the application's sound directories to your custom sound files.
+Turn on the sounds in the menu at VS Code Settings -> Accessibility -> Signals and turn them all to on.

    ![Application Sound Replacement Menu](assets/app_screenshot.png)